momentumlearn/course/phase2/py-django-wrap-up.md

 The criteria for passing a phase are:

-- Your project is complete (it meets most, if not all, criteria in the original assignment).
+- Your project is complete (it meets most, if not all, criteria in the original project README).
 - You can explain how your code works.
 Instructors may ask you about any portion of it and you can give a reasonable explanation.

 You might be asked to repeat the phase if: